Who Killed Bugsy Siegel, Kingpin of the Las Vegas Mob?

 “Crazy as a bedbug”

 Bugsy Siegel lived the American Dream, just not quite in the manner that the early American myth-makers intended.
-He grew up poor in the seedy-side of Brooklyn and decided to better his circumstances by joining the organized crime in his neighborhood.
+He grew up poor on the seedy side of Brooklyn and decided to better his circumstances by joining the organized crime in his neighborhood.

 He worked his way up from the protection racket to forming his own gang and becoming affiliated with the infamous Murder Incorporated group.